SCB LEGAL

 Commonwealth Courts Portal A web based portal that allows users to log in and view information about their matter.
 It allows the user to lodge documents in support of their Court case, view and download documents that have been filed by the other party, start an Application for Divorce, view all upcoming Court dates and download Court Orders and Divorce Orders.

 Compliance and Readiness Hearing When a separated couple have been unsuccessful as resolving their disputes through the mediation or other dispute resolution process, there can sometimes be issues that need to be determined by the Court.
 The Compliance and Readiness Hearing takes place before a Judge who ensures that both parties have complied with all Court Orders and directions and are ready to proceed to the next step, the Final Hearing.
+In addition to a Certificate of Readiness document, the Court may make Orders that prior to the Compliance and Readiness Hearing, each party provide a document setting out the factual and legal issues in dispute and the contentions in relation to those issues, the proposed witnesses, whether the matter can be appropriately dealt with via video conference, as well as a draft trial plan.
+The document will also need to list any steps that must be taken prior to the matter being listed for final hearing.

 Conciliation Conference Where a matter involves property or finances, the Court will generally Order the parties to participate in a Conciliation Conference.
 This is similar to a mediation where the parties and their lawyers go before a Judicial Registrar and try to resolve their matter without having to go to Final Hearing before a Judge.